Angular-Bootcamp/CodeChallenge-Skeleton/README.md

 Gather here all the project requirements

 - [x] Requirement 1
 - [ ] Requirement 2

 Mark as complete every requirement that you fulfill.

-## Hightlights (optional)
+## Highlights (optional)

-Hightlight some features that you do in addition of the requirments.
+Highlight some features that you do in addition of the requirements.

 ## Installation